-Imagine getting a late-night phone call from the police telling you your son or daughter has been nabbed for stunt driving or excessive speeding, and your vehicle has been impounded.
-Unfortunately, it’s been happening more often than usual since the COVID-19 lockdown.
+Imagine getting a late-night phone call from the police telling you your son or daughter has been nabbed for stunt driving or excessive speeding, and your vehicle has been confiscated.

 Driving more than 50 kilometres per hour over the posted limit is most commonly known as stunt driving.
 But according to section 172 (1) of Ontario’s Highway Traffic Act, stunt driving can involve more than driving at an excessive speed.

-Road rage and other actions such as driving too close to another vehicle, not allowing another driver to pass in front of the lane you’re in or slamming on the brakes to make someone rear-end you can earn you a charge of stunt driving.
+Driving too close to another vehicle, not allowing another driver to pass in front of the lane you’re in, or cutting off other drivers can earn you a charge for stunt driving.
 So too can doing doughnuts in a vehicle, popping a wheelie, or allowing someone to ride in the trunk of your car while driving.

-According to the Alberta’s Traffic Safety Act, section 115 (e) states a driver of a vehicle is driving carelessly if that driver should “perform or engage in any stunt or other activity that is likely to distract, startle, or interfere with users of the highway”.
-In other words, if you engage in the same reckless actions in Alberta, a police officer may charge you with stunt driving.
+Alberta’s Traffic Safety Act, section 115 (e) states that the driver of a vehicle is driving carelessly if that driver “performs or engages in any stunt or other activity that is likely to distract, startle, or interfere with users of the highway.”
+In other words, even reckless actions like distracting other drivers may be enough to count as stunt driving.

 Find the Best Car Insurance Rates